lamw/vsphere-with-tanzu-nsxt-automated-lab-deployment/README.md

 ## Logging

-There is additional verbose logging that outputs as a log file in your current working directory **tanzu-nsxt-external-vghetto-lab-deployment.log**
+There is additional verbose logging that outputs as a log file in your current working directory **vsphere-with-tanzu-nsxt-lab-deployment.log**

 ## Sample Execution